-- 1. An abstract space $\Omega$ , such as encountered in appendix A, called a sample space, which contains all distinguishable elementary outcomes or results of an experiment.
+- 1. An abstract space Ω , as encountered in appendix A, called a sample space, which contains all distinguishable elementary outcomes or results of an experiment.
 These points might be names, numbers, or complicated signals. - 2.
-An event space or sigma-field $\mathcal{F}$ consisting of a collection of subsets of the abstract space which we wish to consider as possible events and to which we wish to assign a probability.
-We require that the event space have an algebraic structure in the following sense: any finite or infinite sequence of set-theoretic operations (union, intersection, complementation, difference, symmetric difference) on events must produce other events, even countably infinite sequences of operations. - 3.
+An event space or sigma-field \mathcal{F} consisting of a collection of subsets of the abstract space which we wish to consider as possible events and to which we wish to assign a probability.
+We require that the event space have an algebraic structure in the following sense: any finite or countably infinite sequence of set-theoretic operations (union, intersection, complementation, difference, symmetric difference) on events must produce other events. - 3.
 A probability measure P an assignment of a number between 0 and 1 to every event, that is, to every set in the event space.
-A probability measure must obey certain rules or axioms and will be computed by integrating or summing, analogous to area, volume, and mass.
+A probability measure must obey certain rules or axioms and will be computed by integrating or summing, analogously to area, volume, and mass computations.

-This chapter is devoted to developing the ideas underlying the triple $(\Omega, \mathcal{F}, P)$ , which is collectively called a probability space or an experiment.
+This chapter is devoted to developing the ideas underlying the triple (Ω, \mathcal{F}, P) , which is collectively called a probability space or an experiment.
 Before making these ideas precise, however, several comments are in order.

 First of all, it should be emphasized that a probability space is composed of three parts; an abstract space is only one part.
 Do not let the terminology confuse you: "space" has more than one usage.
-Having an abstract space model all possible distinguishable outcomes of an experiment should be an intuitive idea since it is simply giving a precise mathematical name to an imprecise English description.
+Having an abstract space model all possible distinguishable outcomes of an experiment should be an intuitive idea since it simply gives a precise mathematical name to an imprecise English description.
 Since subsets of the abstract space correspond to collections of elementary outcomes, it should also be possible to assign probabilities to such sets.
 It is a little harder to see, but we can also argue that we should focus on the sets and not on the individual points when assigning probabilities since in many cases a probability assignment known only for points will not be very useful.
-For example, if we spin a fair pointer and the outcome is known to be equally likely to be any number between 0 an 1, then the probability that any particular point such as .3781984637 or exactly $1/\pi$ occurs is 0 because there are an uncountable infinity of possible points, none more likely than the others.
-Hence knowing only that the probability of each and every point is zero, we would be hard
+For example, if we spin a pointer and the outcome is known to be equally likely to be any number between 0 an 1, then the probability that any particular point such as .3781984637 or exactly $1/\pi$ occurs is 0 because there is an uncountable infinity of possible points, none more likely than the others.
+Hence knowing only that the probability of each and every point is zero, we would be hard pressed to make any meaningful inferences about the probabilities of other events such as the outcome being between 1/2 and 3/4.
+Writers of fiction (including Patrick O'Brian in his Aubrey-Maturin series) have often made much of the fact that extremely unlikely events often occur.
+One can say that zero probability that the universe will be exactly in a particular configuration at 12:01AM Coordinated Universal Time (aka Greenwich Mean Time) is 0, yet the universe will indeed be in some configuration at that time.